friendsofdesign/javascript-jquery-essentials-2017/chapter_9.md

 <script>
   var paragraphC = document.createElement('p');
-  var myNewText = document.createTextNode('This is new text for the new paragraph tag.'');
+  var myNewText = document.createTextNode('This is new text for the new paragraph tag.');

   paragraphC.appendChild(myNewText);